LoadStar822/Chimera/README.md

 - **[cuckoo filter](https://github.com/efficient/cuckoofilter)**: While Chimera's implementation of the cuckoo filter differs significantly, the original **cuckoo filter** provided the initial inspiration for efficient membership testing, which helped shape Chimera’s approach to fast and scalable classification.

 - **[ganon](https://github.com/pirovc/ganon)**: Ganon’s implementation of the **LCA (Lowest Common Ancestor)** algorithm was integrated into Chimera to resolve ambiguous classifications by identifying the most specific shared taxonomic ancestor.
 This feature improves classification accuracy, particularly in complex datasets with shared sequences across multiple taxa.

+- **[cereal](https://github.com/USCiLab/cereal)**: **cereal** is a C++11 library for serialization, used in Chimera for saving and loading large taxonomic databases efficiently.
+Its flexibility and ease of integration have made managing persistent data straightforward.

+- **[sdsl-lite](https://github.com/simongog/sdsl-lite)**: Chimera uses **sdsl** (Succinct Data Structure Library) mainly for its **bit_vector** functionality, which helps in efficiently representing binary data and manipulating large sets of information with minimal memory overhead.

+- **[SIMDe](https://github.com/simd-everywhere/simde)**: **SIMDe** (Single Instruction, Multiple Data Everywhere) was used to enable portable SIMD (vectorized) instructions across multiple platforms, enhancing the speed of computational tasks without sacrificing compatibility.